 Select sensors which you do not want to include into the device template.
 Mark the corresponding checkboxes of the sensors which should not appear in the device template.

 Click on the Continue button to store your settings.
 If you change tabs or use the main menu, all changes to the settings will be lost!

-You should see a success message indicating that your template file was saved.
+You will see a success message indicating that your template file was saved.
+Click on OK .
 Finished!
 The device template is now stored in the program path of your PRTG core installation.
 Your device template file contains all sensors, including their settings, of the original device.

 During your next auto-discovery, choose the Automatic sensor creation using specific device template(s) option and select the name of your newly created device template from the list.
 PRTG will then try to discover the stored sensor types on the new (or existing) device.
 If the physical device answers to a sensor request, the sensor is added to the PRTG device.
 Note: Numbers will be added to the original sensor names.
 For detailed information, please see Auto-Discovery section.

 There are a few settings which cannot be saved into a device template, and will therefore be set to default, such as the Dependency Type setting Master object for parent (in Schedules and Dependencies section), and Result Handling settings Write result do disk (as this is intended for debugging purposes only).
 Also, settings in the Access Rights section are not saved to avoid security flaws.

 Furthermore, due to internal restrictions, the following sensor types will not be saved into a device template: